AClerbois/aclerbois.github.io/_posts/2020-08-22-Blazor webassembly localization.markdown

 github_repo : aclerbois
 comments: true
 ---
-# [Blazor WebAssembly] Embedding multilingual capabilities in your Blazor WebAssembly applications

 In this article we will discuss the possibility of adding multilingual capability to your Blazor Assembly application.